Marudu expedition: Aftermath

-Whether Syarif Osman himself was killed during the battle is not clear from the eyewitness accounts.
+Whether Sharif Uthman himself was killed during the battle is not clear from the eyewitness accounts.
 He was presumably wounded and carried off.
-Talbot made no mention of Osman's fate in his report.
+Talbot made no mention of Uthman's fate in his report.
 Cochrane reported that he was wounded, but did not know whether he was dead or alive.
-In a later letter to the Admiralty, Cochrane gave the impression that he assumed Syarif survived; he triumphantly stated:
+In a later letter to the Admiralty, Cochrane gave the impression that he assumed Sharif survived; he triumphantly stated:

 "And as I believe, I have left him [Osman] with nothing but the clothes he wore, and a small house in the country to which I understand he sent his wives and children the evening before the attack, he has no means of recommencing his piratical proceedings!"